-- The public administration must be depoliticised.
+- 1. The public administration must be depoliticised.
 Eliminate cadre deployment and prioritise merit-based appointments.
-This will ensure government employees have the necessary skills and qualifications to turn what has been a lacklustre attempt at customer service into the offering of a competent, efficient state that can manage the demands of a complex modern society. - 2.
+This will ensure government employees have the necessary skills and qualifications to turn, what has been a lack-lusted attempt at customer service into a competent, efficient state that can manage the demands of a complex modern society. - 2.
 Establish more public-private partnerships.
 This will drive innovation and efficiency across government sectors. - 3.
-Enforce a culture of discipline and transparency.
-If a public administration that fosters accountability and public trust is to be formed at all, this is non-negotiable.
+Enforce a culture of discipline and transparency if a public administration, that foster accountability and public trust, is to be formed at all, this is non-negotiable.

-Even though the measures proposed here are just a small fraction of all conceivable reforms, they represent the most critical areas that need urgent attention for the success of the GNU.
-If they are competently addressed and some early successes achieved, this can help to turn around the negative narrative on South Africa while also giving the GNU parties achievements to celebrate and make the basis of forging closer ties.
+Even though the measures proposed here represent just a small slice of all conceivable reforms, they represent the most critical areas that need urgent attention for the success of the GNU.
+If they are competently addressed and some early successes achieved, this can help to turn around the negative narrative on South Africa while also giving the GNU parties achievements to celebrate and forge closer ties over.

-Through these reforms, pragmatic in motive, practical in implementation, and focused in outcome, the GNU will establish a strong foundation that will ensure that any subsequent policies are balanced and effective, and reflect the collaborative strengths of the unity government.
+Through these reforms, pragmatic in motive, practical in implementation, and focused in outcome, the GNU will establish a strong foundation that will ensure that any subsequent policies are balanced and effective, and reflects the collaborative strengths of the unity government.
 Day 101 and beyond depend on the precedents set in this critical early period - it will determine the long-term success and the overall improvement of governance in South Africa.